lukaszsobala/MS_conversion_tools/README.md

 ---

-For questions or issues, please contact the repository maintainer.
+For questions or issues, please contact me at lukasz.sobala@hirszfeld.pl, or submit an issue.
+The scripts were made with the help of LLMs.